bogdansolga/reference-spring-boot-project/README.md

 mvn spring-boot:run
 ```

-The application will start on a random port with the H2 in-memory database.
+The application will start with the H2 in-memory database.

 ### Run Tests